 Ensuring, through independent reviews and audits that the Bloomington Housing Authority operates within the law and according to HUD regulations, taking into consideration the economy and efficiency of operations;

 Hiring a qualified Executive Director to manage the day to day operations;

 Obtaining and managing monies to support the authority;

 Adopting operating budgets; and

 Establishing policies to prevent fraud, abuse, mismanagement and discrimination and to ensure that the BHA acts legally and with integrity in its daily operations.

-All regular meetings are held on the third Thursday of each month at 8 a.m. in the Bloomington Housing Authority’s Community Room at 1007 N. Summitt St. Bloomington, IN 47404.
-For cancellations or changes, please refer to Public Notices in the Herald Times the Monday prior to a scheduled meeting.
+All regular meetings are held on the fourth Thursday of each month at 8:30 a.m. in the Bloomington Housing Authority’s Community Room at 1007 N. Summit St. Bloomington, IN 47404.
+For cancellations or changes, please refer to Public Notices in the Herald Times or our Facebook page the Monday prior to a scheduled meeting.

 The Bloomington Housing Authority does not provide immediate emergency housing.
 Call the Indiana 2-1-1 hotline or view the City’s Resource Directory to learn about emergency shelter options in the greater Bloomington community.